 - Tendinitis of the ankle can be caused by trauma from injury and overuse or inflammatory diseases.

 Tendons that attach the large muscles of the leg to the foot wrap around the ankle both from the front and behind.
 The large tendon (Achilles tendon) of the calf muscle passes behind the ankle and attaches at the back of the heel.
 A large tendon of the leg muscle (posterior tibial tendon) passes behind the medial malleolus.
-The peroneal tendon passes behind the lateral malleolus to attach into the foot.
+The peroneal tendon passes behind the lateral malleolus to attach to the foot.

-What causes ankle pain and ankle tendinitis?
+What causes ankle pain and ankle tendonitis?